delftwaves/swash-docs/docs/getting_started/tuto1/index.rst

 respectively.

-Plots can be created using either Matlab or Jupyter notebook.
+Plots can be created using either Matlab or Jupyter Notebook.

 Matlab
 ^^^^^^